Trim: A foundation model for physics.

 What’s wrong with a traditional physics simulation?

 Traditional physics simulations take exponentially longer to run as you simulate more dimensions and polynomially longer as you increase the size of the simulation.
 The Trim Transformer’s linear-attention scales linearly in computation time with respect to both dimensions and grid size.
-Also, if you want to simulate twice as far into the future, it currently takes twice as long.
-Our architecture takes logarithmically longer.

-Combining these architectural advantages, latency sensitive tasks like an autonomous vehicle choosing its path drop by several orders of magnitude and previously computationally infeasible tasks like detecting gravitational waves become possible.
+With these architectural advantages, latency sensitive tasks like an autonomous vehicle choosing its path drop by several orders of magnitude and previously computationally infeasible tasks like detecting gravitational waves become possible.

 How does it work?